Clutchison/namia/koradin/koradin.places.md

     - Party can find books on:
         - A meta-analysis on the Everstorm and it's impacts on the economy
         - Divination for Dullards
-        - Not a hoax: Proof of the depth of Lithoseer prophecies
+        - Not a hoax: Proof of the depth and voracity of Lithoseer prophecies
         - Abyssalite and it's unique properties
         - Strength of Soul - Remembering one's past lives
         - Immune to the Glass Sickness.
 The curious case of Kof Monabaiza